-Since the aftermath of the civil war, Mozambique has made remarkable progress on MDGs 4 and 5.
-Between 1997 and 2011, it has halved infant mortality from 147 to 71 deaths per 1000 live birth and reduced maternal mortality from 692 to 408 per 100,000 live births.
-While these gains are impressive, the devastating impact of the generalized HIV epidemic have stagnated progress in the health sector.
+Since the aftermath of the civil war, Mozambique made remarkable progress on MDGs 4 and 5.
+Between 1997 and 2011, it halved infant mortality from 147 to 71 deaths per 1000 live birth and reduced maternal mortality from 692 to 408 per 100,000 live births.
+While these gains were impressive, the devastating impact of the generalized HIV epidemic stagnated progress in the health sector.
 In 2009, 11.5% of the adult population were living with HIV, accounting for 18.2% of maternal deaths.
 At the same time, low motivation and poor retention of health workers have crippled the country’s ability to respond to its health challenges.
-Like many post-colonial countries, Mozambique’s health system has traditionally been financed through centralized input provision, which does not directly incentivize productivity.
+Like many post-colonial countries, Mozambique’s health system was traditionally financed through centralized input provision, which does not directly incentivize productivity.
 Human resources management systems are weak, further exacerbating motivation and retention issues.

 Supporting the implementation of performance-based financing

 In 2012, EGPAF implemented the world’s first HIV-focused PBF program as a response to the systemic challenges in the health system.
 ThinkWell provided overall strategic support to guide the direction of the EGPAF PBF program.
 Leveraging our wealth of expertise gained from supporting PBF globally, ThinkWell supported the incorporation of global best practices, both strategic and operational.
 We provided on-going program assessment and review, as well as data analytics for program management.